rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/helm-version) to choose a version of Helm to install Rancher.

-> **Note:** The installation instructions assume you are using Helm 2.
-The instructions will be updated for Helm 3 soon.
-In the meantime, if you want to use Helm 3, refer to [these instructions.](https://github.com/ibrokethecloud/rancher-helm3)
+> **Note:** The installation instructions assume you are using Helm 3.
+Migration of installs from Helm 2 to Helm 3 will be documented soon.

 ### Add the Helm Chart Repository